christopher-beckham/hologan-pytorch/README.md

 of this on Github).

 There are two issues I am trying to iron out (see my 'notes' section below):
-- Stability of the identity regulariser term
+- Stability of the identity regulariser term (this might require a reformulation of the discriminator network to have a deeper/wider branch for the z prediction)
-- Oscilliating rotations
+- Oscilliating rotations (i.e. left-right-left-right behaviour, rather than left-right)
+- Official code uses trilinear sampling for rotation.
+PyTorch only has bilinear for 3D.
+TODO add trilinear, though it is slow since it's not a C/CUDA implementation.

 ## How to run